timklapdor/uimagine-website/_drafts/welcome-to-the-world-of-mixed-reality.md

 tags: []

 ---
+_This is a companion blog post to the presentation I gave, "Welcome to the World of Mixed Reality".
+There's a link to a video of that presentation and the slides at the end of the post._

 There has always been a gap between the Virtual and the Physical, between what we imagine and what exists.
 Story telling is how we bought what was virtual to life.
 We used our imagination to realise what we can dream and express and turn it into our experience.
 And we've  used technology to seek higher fidelity representation of the what is virtual - painting, text, photography, film, audio and special effects.

 Constructing these virtual realities is something we have always tried to do because it provides a way to contextualise our experiences, to expand our thinking, to go beyond the mundane.

 Computing has been part of our future imagining.
 Since the 50s computing has been melded into our science fiction, shaping the way we think and what the future could (and should) be.
 Science fiction has often gone way ahead of contemporary technology to imagine the possible futures that computing opens up.
 It took a long time before digital environments were capable of doing anything beyond text.
 But that didn’t stop us imagining.
 And then it happened, the technology got to a point were we could create the virtual via a wholly digital means.

 Computer generated 3D graphics have allowed us to create purely digital objects that could be merged with the real world.
 At first we could just add what wasn’t possible via digital means because the time and expense was too great.
 And as processing power increased animation added and eventually whole worlds could be created and explored.
-At first low fidelity - polygon based worlds \[Star Fox\], but increasingly higher fidelity.
+At first low fidelity - polygon based worlds, but increasingly higher fidelity.
 Today 3D worlds are ubiquitous in gaming in film, and the technology has reached as point where not only is it realistic, but it is stunningly beautiful.

 How did all this happen?
 The underlying technology is 3D.
 The ability to map and create objects in space and across the XYZ - the 3 dimensions.
 Once we got to this point in computing we had the ability to create space by mimicking the our physical reality.
 We could place objects in space, give them volume and dimensions.